benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Discussions

 Discussions are like issues, but don't have a specific outcome or sense of state (open or closed).
 You can use discussions to ask questions, collaborate on ideas, and share announcement.
-You can think of discussions like blog posts, a forum, or a chat room for your repository.
+You can think of discussions like blog posts, an online forum, or a chat room for your repository.

 ## Pull requests

 Pull requests are how you propose changes to a repository.
-If issues describe the problems, pull requests describe the proposed _solutions).
+If issues describe the problems, pull requests describe the proposed _solutions_).
 Others can also review your proposed changes and comment on, make suggested changes to, or "approve" your pull request.
 Pull requests modify files within the repository.
 Once approved, your pull requested is "merged" into the repository and your proposed changes are "live".

 ## Markdown files